Electron-phonon coupling in magnetic materials using the local spin density approximation: Physical properties and electron-phonon quantities

 We continue our analysis by investigating the case of ferromagnetic Ni.
 As seen in Fig.~\ref{lda-res}(b), the computed resistivity for Ni is also underestimated in the entire temperature range compared to experiment.
 However, above 350~K the resistivity originating from electron-phonon scattering is almost one order of magnitude less than the experimental resistivity.
-In addition, the agreement at low temperatures is worst than in Fe since there is an important underestimation of the resistivity already in the 50-100~K temperature range, see the inset in Fig.~\ref{lda-res}(b).
+In addition, the agreement at low temperatures is worse than in Fe since there is an important underestimation of the resistivity already in the 50-100~K temperature range, see the inset in Fig.~\ref{lda-res}(b).
 Interestingly, we note that using the PBE functional does not improve significantly in spite of the remarkably better agreement of the phonon dispersion with experiments, see Fig.\ref{band-interp}(d).
-This hints at an important distinction with respect to Fe.
+This hints at an important distinction with respect to Fe.\\

 In ferromagnetic compounds, contributions to the resistivity originating from magnons or spin fluctuations are expected to be significant~\cite{Raquet2002,Watzman2016}.
 One of the reasons why magnons may explain the missing resistivity of Ni and Fe above 300~K is due to their energy scale which is around 8 to 9 times bigger than the phonons~\cite{Haliov1998}.
-The magnon population scales as $(T/T_{\rm Curie})^2$~\cite{Watzman2016}, and will be smaller in Fe than in Ni for a given temperature due to the lower Curie temperature ($T_{\rm Curie}$) of 627~K ~\cite{Laubitz1976}, compared to 1043~K in Fe~\cite{Fulkerson1966}.
-Consequently, the saturation that gives a linear relationship with the phonons occurs at significantly elevated temperatures, and the ``low temperature" $T^2$ behavior of the magnons is observed over a larger range of temperatures.
-Although this explains the increase in the importance of magnon at high temperature, it does not explain the marked difference between Fe and Ni.
+The magnon population scales as $(T/T_{\rm Curie})^2$~\cite{Watzman2016}, and will be smaller in Fe than in Ni for a given temperature due to the lower Curie temperature ($T_{\rm Curie}$) of 627~K ~\cite{Laubitz1976} in Ni, compared to 1043~K in Fe~\cite{Fulkerson1966}.
+Consequently, while at 300~K the phonon contribution to the resistivity would show a linear ``high temperature behavior" , the magnon contribution would still be within its ``low temperature regime'' with a $T^2$ behavior.
+Although this explains the increase in the importance of magnons at temperatures beyond 200-300~K, it does not explain the marked difference between Fe and Ni.